frankstack/CQF/README.md

 **CQF - FINAL MARK: 83/100**

-(Oficial listing as a CQF holder con be verified at: https://www.cqf.com/why-cqf/global-alumni/alumni-listing/y?page=1)
+(Oficial listing as a CQF holder can be verified at: https://www.cqf.com/why-cqf/global-alumni/alumni-listing/y?page=1)

 Each folder have: